Costs and Profits

 Number of Workers Total Output

 If you are the owner of the business above, how many employees should you have working for you?
 If you said 3, you are correct.
 Starting with the fourth worker, there are diminishing returns.
+How was this determined?
+Simply by dividing the total output by the number of workers (input).
+So 42/3 equals 14.
+48/4 equals 12.
+You can see how 12 is a decrease from 14.
+This calculation is also referred to as average product.
+This is seen in the last column in the table below.

 As stated earlier in this unit, business owners are in business to make a profit.
 They would like to enjoy the highest level of profits possible.
 This makes business owners seek out the profit maximization level.
 The starting point is recognizing that profit equals total revenue (TR) minus total cost (TC).
 The profit maximization level is where the difference between total revenue and total costs is at its greatest.
 Businesspeople know what their current position is (revenue and costs) and they can estimate TR and TC for a higher (or lower) level of production.
 By actually changing output levels, they learn by experience what their demand and cost curves look like.
 In the process, they discover what happens to profit as they change output levels.
 Through this discovery process, businesspeople seek to find the output level that maximizes profit.